Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 ## Structure
 In order to really enjoy the the game easy navigation and flow of content was essential.
 Moving from page to page is done at the click of a button.
 There are only four main pages and none of them are overpopulated with uneccessary content.
-The home page provides tou with two options of playing the game or visitig the quote suggestion form and the the end game page allows you to play again or return to the home page..
-With limited options on both the landing page and the end page the user can easily start the game, return to the home page, play again or visit the movie suggestion form page.
+The home page provides you with two options of playing the game or visitig the quote suggestion form and the the end game page allows you to play again or return to the home page.
+With limited options the user can move through the web application with ease.
 The simplicitic nature of the game allows the user to focus on the main objective of the web application, having fun!

 ## Skeleton
 The theme of the game was aimed towards the style of an old fashioned theatre.
-There is something inviting and nostalgig about the feel and colours associated with this theme.
+There is something inviting and nostalgic about the feel and colours associated with this theme.
 In order to achieve this effect I used specific colours, backgrounds and fonts that fell inline with the theme.
 These will be discussed further in the design section.

 ## Design